 The 7-inch tablet is encased in rugged plastic and designed specifically for the education market.

 Jason Tomassini writes about the U.S. Department of Justice's anti-trust suit against the computer giant and several commerical e-book publishers.

 The effort will allow students to create exclusive communities based on college- and university-issued email addresses.

 Common Sense Media has started its rating system with 150 reviews, and some 800 more are expected by the end of the year.

-The State Educational Technology Directors Association has released its seventh annual report about the Enhancing Education Through Technology program.
+The State Educational Technology Directors Association highlights innovative programs funded by the now-defunct federal Enhancing Education Through Technology program.

 Justin Reich aims to bridge the gap between ed-tech researchers and teachers using technology in their classrooms.

 The free competition is open to students in grades 3-9 and includes meetings with teen pop stars.

 This time, Luis Huerta cautions that a vision of a more stratified teaching force outlined in a paper from Public Impact is not based on empirical evidence.

 U.S. education officials joined in a conversation with ed-tech executives today to discuss the future of digital textbooks.